Prof Martin Price

 At the global scale, he contributed to the preparation of the mountain chapter of ‘Agenda 21’ at the 1992 Rio Earth Summit, and was involved in the process leading up to the Rio+20 meeting in 2012, continuing from work with international organizations including FAO, IUCN, UNEP, UNESCO, and WWF.
 As a Principal Lead Author with the Intergovernmental Panel on Climate Change (IPCC), he, and other members of the IPCC, shared the 2007 Nobel Peace Prize with former US Vice-President Al Gore.
 He was also a Lead Author of the mountain chapter in the 2005 Millennium Ecosystem Assessment.
 In 2010, he organised the largest ever international conference of mountain scientists in Perth, bringing together 450 people from 60 countries on five continents.
 In 2012, the King Albert I Memorial Foundation awarded him the King Albert Mountain Award: the citation states that “Martin Price, with his exceptional knowledge and his editorial competence, has played a vital role for the mountains of the world”.

 At the European scale, Professor Price has coordinated two major state-of-the-art reports on Europe’s mountains, for the European Commission in 2004 and the European Environment Agency in 2010.
-He has participated in many projects funded by the European Commission and is vice-president of Euromontana, the European association for cooperation and development of mountain areas.
-He also developed and has led a unique on-line MSc in Managing Sustainable Mountain Development since 2004, available worldwide.
+He has participated in many projects funded by the European Commission and is a member of the Board of Euromontana, the European association for cooperation and development of mountain areas.
+He also developed and has led a unique online MSc in Managing Sustainable Mountain Development since 2004, available worldwide.

 In Scotland, Professor Price led a ground-breaking project on ‘Sustainable estates for the 21st Century’ (2007-12), this received significant recognition from the landowning/managing sector and was used by Scottish Land and Estates’ in its evidence to the Scottish Government’s Land Reform Review Group (LRRG) and its Community Engagement programme and Landowner’s Commitment.
 The book synthesising the project, ‘Lairds, Land and Sustainability: Scottish perspectives on Upland Management’ was published by Edinburgh University Press in 2013.
 It has been described by Prof. Chris Smout of the University of St. Andrews as “A book for everyone seriously concerned about the future of the Highlands” and has been favourably reviewed in a number of academic journals.
 From 2011 to 2014, Professor Price served as a Ministerial Appointee on the Board of the Cairngorms National Park Authority.
-Since 2005, he has represented UHI on the Executive Committee of the Edinburgh/Scottish (from 2012) Consortium for Rural Research.
+In 2017, he was appointed to the Scientific Advisory Committee of Scottish Natural Heritage.
+Since 2005, he has represented the University of the Highlands and Islands on the Executive Committee of the Edinburgh/Scottish (from 2012) Consortium for Rural Research.

-In addition to mountain areas, other areas of Professor Price’s expertise include the links between biodiversity conservation and sustainable development, particularly in the context of UNESCO Biosphere Reserves; the human dimensions of global change; and the effective implementation of interdisciplinary research.
+In addition to mountain areas, other areas of Professor Price’s expertise include the links between biodiversity conservation and sustainable development, particularly in the context of Biosphere Reserves designated within UNESCO’s Man and the Biosphere (MAB) Programme, in which he has played key roles both globally and in the UK; the human dimensions of global change; and the effective implementation of interdisciplinary research.

 Professor Price has also worked for the University of Oxford's Environmental Change Unit (now Institute), the Institute of Geography of the University of Bern, Switzerland; the International Centre for Alpine Environments, Bourget-du-Lac, France; and the National Centre for Atmospheric Research, Boulder, Colorado, USA.